SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

-Okay, so like I said, when we look at microfinance growth early days maybe 10, 11, 12.
-So we’ll have to finalize our business plans a few months from now.
+Okay.
+So like I said, when we look at microfinance growth, early days, maybe 10%, 11%, 12%, so we’ll have to finalize our business plans in a few months from now.
 But it does look like retail will have a stronger growth momentum, probably contributing.
-So we should be able to reach, you know, something over 20% that we want to grow to meet our medium term goals.
+So we should be able to reach something over 20% that we want to grow to meet our medium-term goals.
+So that’s something that we are working on.
+It will be a good mix of both retail and microfinance, but microfinance will be lower compared to historical levels for sure.

 Got it.
-And may I ask one last question if possible?
+And may I ask one last question, if possible?

 Ganesh Narayanan